vespa-engine/documentation/en/lightgbm.md

 One can also use `attribute(doc_attrib)` directly as a feature name when training the LightGBM model.
 This allows dumping rank features from Vespa to train a model directly.

+Here, we specify that the model `lightgbm_model.json` is applied to the top ranking documents by the first-phase ranking expression.
+The query request must specify `classify` as the [ranking.profile](reference/query-api-reference.html#ranking.profile).
+See also [Phased ranking](phased-ranking.html) on how to control number of data points/documents which is exposed to the model.

+Generally the run time complexity is determined by:

+* The number of documents evaluated [per thread](performance/sizing-search.html) / number of nodes and the query filter
+* The complexity of computing features.
+For example `fieldMatch` features are 100x more expensive that `nativeFieldMatch/nativeRank`.
+* The number of trees and the maximum depth per tree

+Serving latency can be brought down by [using multiple threads per query request](performance/practical-search-performance-guide.html#multithreaded-search-and-ranking).

 ## Objective functions